1st July 2024

 For anyone who’s taken even a quick look at Talisman: 5th Edition, one of the things that strikes you immediately is the fresh, modern look of the game.
 Games Workshop and Avalon Hill have done an amazing job of bringing a fresh new style to Talisman, while keeping the iconic, fantasy look that we’ve all come to expect over the last 40 years.

-Our art team know how to make sense of all these menus - the rest of us, not so much!
+Our art team know how to make sense of all these menus - the rest of us, not so much.

 Of course, we wanted to make sure that style was matched in Talisman: Digital 5th Edition, so our art team have been hard at work over the past year on making sure that Talisman: Digital 5th Edition looks as good as it possibly can.
 We might be biased, but we think they’ve done a great job!